DLGs or discuss launch gliders, gained a lot of popularity lately, for the size and performance they offer.

 It features a better wing construction which is more optimized for discus launch and also has an option for using AG37 airfoil instead of Selig 3014 used in the original model.

-The AG37 is thinner that positively affects the launch height and was specially designed by Mark Drella for build-up glider wings w/o ailerons or flaps.
+The AG37 is thinner which positively affects the launch height and was specially designed by Mark Drella for build-up glider wings w/o ailerons or flaps.

 The new plan is also available from Outerzone.